MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 Windows Management Instrumentation (WMI) is a core technology for Windows system administration because it exposes a wide range of information in a uniform manner.
-Because of how much WMI makes possible, the PowerShell cmdlet for accessing WMI objects, `Get-CimInstance`, is one of the most useful for doing real work. we're going to discuss how to use the CimCmdlets to access WMI objects and then how to use WMI objects to do specific things.
+Because of how much WMI makes possible, the PowerShell cmdlet for accessing WMI objects, `Get-CimInstance`, is one of the most useful for doing real work.
+We're going to discuss how to use the CIM cmdlets to access WMI objects and then how to use WMI objects to do specific things.

 ## Listing WMI Classes